Hisma/cline-rules-workflows/docs/integration/rules-vs-workflows.md

 # Cline Rules vs Workflows: Complete Guide

-Understanding the difference between Cline Rules and Workflows is essential for effective AI-assisted development.
-They serve different purposes and have different storage locations.
+Understanding the difference between Cline Rules and Workflows is essential for effective AI-assisted development. **Critical**: Rules inject content into every prompt, while workflows only inject when invoked.

+## ⚠️ Critical: Prompt Injection Impact

+**Rules inject their entire content into every prompt sent to the LLM.** This creates significant noise and token usage.

+### Key Impact

+- **Rules**: Full content added to every conversation when enabled
+- **Workflows**: Content only added when explicitly invoked
+- **Recommendation**: Prefer workflows over rules for most tasks
+- **Best Practice**: Use toggle switches to enable only essential rules
+- **Baseline Rule**: `collaboration-rules.md` is the recommended always-on global rule

 ## Overview

 Cline has two distinct systems for customization:

-1. **Rules** - Persistent guidance and context for how Cline should behave
+1. **Rules** - Persistent guidance (use sparingly with toggles)
-2. **Workflows** - Executable sequences of actions that can be invoked on-demand
+2. **Workflows** - On-demand executable sequences (preferred approach)

 ## Cline Rules